CloudContactAI/docs/docs/Learn/webhooks.md

 ## What is a webhook?

 A webhook is a way for CloudContactAI to notify your application in real time when specific events occur.
 Instead of having your app repeatedly check for updates, CloudContactAI sends the data to you automatically as soon as something happens.
 All webhooks use HTTPS and deliver a JSON payload that can be used by your application.

-You can use webhook feeds to do things like:
+You can use the CloudContactAI webhook to see the following things about your SMS messages:

-* Receive outbound SMS delivery notifications
+* Sent - An outbound SMS message is sent successfully to a contact.
-* Receive incoming SMS message notifications
+* Incoming - An inbound SMS message is received by a CloudContactAI phone number.
+* Excluded - An outbound SMS message was excluded from being sent.
+This can take place for a number of different reasons, but the most common is that the user has unsubscribed from your CloudContactAI phone number.
+* Error Carrier - An outbound message was not delivered to the contact due to a carrier-level error.
+* Error CloudContactAI - An outbound message was not delivered due to an error with CloudContactAI.
+For example, your account has insufficient balance.

+Details on the event types can be found [here](). []()

 ## Testing Webhook Installation